visual-framework/vf-wp/wp-content/themes/vf-wp/blocks/vfwp-latest-posts/README.md

 # Latest Posts (block)

-The latest WordPress blog post in a `vf-summary--article` Visual Framework pattern followed by three more aside in a `vf-box--inlay` pattern.
+Display the latest WordPress blog post in a `vf-summary--article` Visual Framework pattern followed by three more aside in a `vf-box--inlay` pattern.

 ## Configuration